Serving Boulder County Since 1949

 Unlike niacin, nicotinamide does NOT cause flushing.

-Who Should Consider Taking Nicotinamide (Vitamin B3)?
+Who Should Consider Vitamin B3?

 Nicotinamide is especially helpful for patients who: